deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 powershell -c "Start-Service -Name 'AdvancedSystemCareService9'"
 ```

-and bingo! we have a shell.
+and bingo! we have a shell NT Authority\\System.

 ![](images/20230913144245.png)

 ![](images/20230913144315.png)

 GGs! 🤝